-Through the integration of sustainability throughout the Group's business practices, the Group is committed to conducting its business activities in a manner that will safeguard the health and safety of all of its employees, protect the environment and add to the wealth of the communities in which it operates.
+The Group is committed to conducting its business activities in a manner that will safeguard the health and safety of all of its employees, protect the environment and add to the wealth of the communities in which it operates.

 The Group's industrial assets, as well as marketing and logistics activities, are subject to a range of health and safety, environment and communities ("HSEC") laws and regulations.
 For its operations (industrial assets and marketing/logistics), the Group has HSEC policies and management programmes in place to manage and ensure compliance, as well as to track and improve overall performance with the applicable local and international HSEC laws and regulations.
 These measures are also used to identify deficiencies by providing appropriate information and specialist advice to determine appropriate corrective actions.